Deadbeat corporate borrowers? Not in India

-MUMBAI Lenders to India's Hotel Leela, a 5-star chain that is more than two months behind in payments on $700 million (445 million pounds) of debt, are likely to bite the bullet and amend the loan terms rather than declare it in default, say bankers involved in the talks.
+MUMBAI Lenders to India's Hotel Leela (HTLE.NS), a 5-star chain that is more than two months behind in payments on $700 million (445 million pounds) of debt, are likely to bite the bullet and amend the loan terms rather than declare it in default, say bankers involved in the talks.

 Restructuring corporate loans - allowing banks to dilute payment terms without classifying loans as bad - is on the rise in Asia's third-largest economy, providing a lifeline to borrowers struggling in a sharp economic slowdown, but piling more stress on bank balance sheets.